-Faculty: Professors Hogg (chair), Goodman, Lindroth, Paskewitz, Raffa, Young, Zhu; Associate Professors Cullen, Gratton, Lan, Williamson; Assistant Professors Brunet, Groves, Steffan
+Faculty: Professors Hogg (chair), Goodman, Gratton, Ives, Lindroth, Paskewitz, Raffa, Townsend, Williamson, Young, Zhu; Associate Professors Brunet, Cullen, Currie, Groves; Assistant Professors Guédot, Smith, Schoville, Steffan

 Suborganismal research in the department focuses on insect physiology with specialization on insect hormones, cholesterol metabolism, and insect parasite interactions.
 Studies of gene flow utilize various molecular methods.

-Organismal: Entomology faculty have been leaders in the the areas of basic Harmoniaecology of insects in a variety of natural and managed systems, such as forests, lakes and agroecosystems.
-Studies in taxonomy, chemical ecology pollination biology, gene flow, spatial analysis, vector biology, behavioral ecology and landscape ecology have strong representation in the department.
+Organismal: Entomology faculty members have been leaders in the areas of basic ecology of insects in a variety of natural and managed systems, such as forests, lakes and agroecosystems.
+Studies in taxonomy, chemical ecology, pollination biology, gene flow, spatial analysis, vector biology, behavioral ecology, and landscape ecology have strong representation in the department.